-Banks Lake will be allowed to draft to elevation 1565 feet by the end of August to provide more water for summer flow augmentation.
+Banks Lake will draft to elevation 1565 feet, or lower, by the end of August to provide more water for summer flow augmentation.
 Pumping to Banks Lake will be reduced and irrigation for the Columbia Basin Project will be met by drafting the reservoir up to 5 feet from full (elevation 1570 feet) by the end of August.
+In addition to the 5-foot draft, Banks Lake will draft for the Odessa Subarea Partial Groundwater Replacement Project.
+The Odessa Subarea Partial Groundwater Replacement Project was consulted on in 2013, implementation timing is dependent on funding, construction, and other factors.
+As this project is implemented the Banks Lake draft will incrementally increase during the summer to deliver groundwater replacement water while reducing impacts to Columbia River flows.